davidosomething/dotfiles/mac/README.md

 User data on encrypted volumes other than the boot volume will not mount until login.
 To remedy this, see [Unlock] (forked to my GitHub for archival).

-## App store
+## App Store

 1. iCloud sign in
-1. Install App store apps, Xcode
+1. Install App Store apps, Xcode

 ## Install dotfiles